Dispersionless subradiant photon storage in one-dimensional emitter chains

 \textit{System and master equation.} We consider an ensemble of $N$ emitters trapped in a one dimensional configuration --a chain or a ring-- with lattice constant $d$ (see Fig.~\ref{fig:fig1}).
-We consider the emitters to be two-level systems, where the ground and excited states, $\ket{g}$ and $\ket{e}$, respectively, are separated by an energy $\hbar\omega_a=h c/\lambda$.
+We consider here two-level systems, where the ground and excited states, $\ket{g}$ and $\ket{e}$, respectively, are separated by an energy $\hbar\omega_a=h c/\lambda$.
 All emitters are coupled to the free radiation field.
-Under the Born-Markov and secular approximations, the dynamics of the emitters' degrees of freedom, included in the density matrix $\rho$, can be described by the master equation
+Under the Born-Markov and secular approximations, the dynamics of the emitters' degrees of freedom, included in the density matrix $\rho$, is described by the master equation